schmelczer/backup-container/README.md

 ## Background

-Over the past year, this backup setup has enabled me to successfully restore all my data after incidents.
+Over the past 2 years, this backup setup has enabled me to successfully restore all my data after incidents.
 This is all thanks to the excellent backup tool called BorgBackup.
 The scripts in this repository serve as an opinionated thin wrapper around it.
 The Docker image provided can be used directly in various self-hosting setups.
 It's designed to be a simple and effective tool for those looking to establish a reliable backup system, saving time and avoiding common pitfalls.

 ## Features